PrefectHQ/prefect/docs/core/tutorial/02-etl-flow.md

 flow.run()
 ```

-By this point the Tasks (your Python functions) are executed in the appropriate order, with data being passed from task-to-task as specified in the execution graph.
+At this point, the `Tasks` (your Python functions) are executed in the appropriate order, with data being passed from task-to-task as specified in the execution graph.

 ::: warning Up Next!